SHRUTIS1204/html-project/README.md

 # html-project
-i have develop Calculator with HTML,CSS,JAVASCRIPT
+I have develop Calculator with HTML,CSS,JAVASCRIPT